Autumn Rowe: 2014–2020

 Over the next few years, Rowe collaborated with many artists, including The Knocks, Alex Newell, Lindsey Stirling, RuthAnne, Dua Lipa, Pitbull, The Saturdays, Pink, Kacy Hill and Lindsey Stirling.
 In 2014, Rowe wrote "Sexy Love" with Cutfather and Wayne Hector in a writing camp in Copenhagen.
 The song was later recorded by Kylie Minogue and featured on her album, Kiss Me Once.
-The same year Rowe co-wrote "Superbad" with Jesse McCartney for his album, In Technicolor.
-Continuing her collaborations with America's Got Talent contestant Grace Vaderwaal, Rowe co-wrote her singles "Gossip Girl", "Light the Sky", and "Clay".
+In the same year, Rowe co-wrote "Superbad" with Jesse McCartney for his album, In Technicolor.
+Continuing her collaborations with America's Got Talent contestant Grace Vaderwaal, Rowe co-wrote her singles: "Gossip Girl", "Light the Sky", and "Clay".
 In 2017, Rowe collaborated with Leona Lewis on the Pitbull single, "Only Ones To Know".

-Rowe was a writer for the song "Love's Just a Feeling" from Lindsay Stirling's album Brave Enough.
+Rowe was a writer for the song "Love's Just a Feeling" from Lindsey Stirling's album Brave Enough.
 She wrote and performed on "Give A Little" by American pop band The Hot Damns.
 Rowe was also a writer for "Salt" by Ava Max, from Max's debut album Heaven & Hell.

-In 2020, Rowe revealed she had been collaborating with long time friend, Jon Batiste, on his single "We Are".
+In 2020, Rowe revealed she had been collaborating with longtime friend, Jon Batiste, on his single "We Are".
 It was used for the official Mask Up America campaign.
 Rowe cites the song as being "very special" to her.
 In November 2020, Rowe collaborated with producer Future Cut on the song "Why Don't You Love Me" which had been recorded by Dua Lipa and FKA Twigs and was teased on Lipa's live stream entitled "Studio 2054".

 Rest of musical career

-Autumn Band
+Autumn's Rowe Band and later work

-In 2003 Rowe formed a band called Rowe band, with herself as the lead singer.
-In 2005, the band worked with Swizz Beats, who mentored her, which led to a collaboration in 2007 with Bone Thugs-n-Harmony where Rowe sang on 'Candy Paint' produced by Swizz Beats.
+In 2003, Rowe formed a band called "Rowe Band", with herself as the lead singer.
+In 2005, the band worked with Swizz Beats, who mentored her, which led to a collaboration in 2007 with Bone Thugs-n-Harmony where Rowe sang on "Candy Paint" produced by Swizz Beatz.

-In 2006, Rowe released the EP Sunshine, whose title song was later used in the soundtrack for the film My Last Day Without You.
-In 2012 Rowe performed with French Rapper Disiz on the song Best Day, which was released via Def Jam Records in France.
+In 2006, Rowe released the EP Sunshine, whose title song was later used in the soundtrack for the 2011 indie film My Last Day Without You.
+In 2012, Rowe performed with French rapper Disiz on the song Best Day, which was released via Def Jam Records in France.

-In 2015 Rowe signed an artist deal with Ultra Records, releasing her debut single, "If I Don't Have You".
+In 2015, Rowe signed an artist deal with Ultra Records, releasing her debut single, "If I Don't Have You".
 The song charted at 10 on the Deep House EDM Chart.
 In 2018, Rowe began performing publicly as the DJ AFTR PRTY.